To manage the edge servers running ShimmerCat Accelerator, we install a "pack" of programs called

 $ source /path/to/install_dir/venv/bin/activate

-sc_pack distributable to install, and you a version here: https://accelerator.shimmercat.com/presentation-api/v1/download/sc_pack/.
-Download it to your server, and with the venv activated do:
+sc_pack to your server, with the venv activated, do:

 $ pip install /path/to/<sc_pack-version>.whl